 Yes!
 Up until recently, most massage techniques were rather limited in their effect on cellulite.
-An innovative massage tool called the FasciaBlaster®, created by Ashley Black, has now been proven to break up cellulite (i.e. connective tissue restrictions) and is able at Complements For Health!
-See our services listing for info on both the FasciaBlaster® Full Body Massage and the targeted Cellulite Massage with the FasciaBlaster® for specific problem ares.
+An innovative massage tool called the FasciaBlaster®, created by Ashley Black, has now been clinically proven to break up cellulite (i.e. connective tissue restrictions) and is available at Complements For Health!
+See our services listing for info on both the FasciaBlaster® Full Body Massage and the targeted Cellulite Massage with the FasciaBlaster® for specific problem areas.
 Also, be sure to check out www.fasciablaster.com for incredible testimonials, before/after pics, and to learn more about the science behind it.

 Why should I drink water after a massage?

-The mechanical action of massage can release a lot of toxins and metabolic wastes, such as lactic acid, that build up in tight muscle tissue.
+The mechanical action of massage can release a lot of metabolic wastes, such as lactic acid, that build up in tight muscle tissue.
 Hydrating well after a massage helps to dilute the junk that can cause soreness and discomfort and move it through the circulatory system to be eliminated.
 You should also make sure you are well-hydrated even before your massage!
 It is not uncommon for clients to use the restroom both before and after their massage.

 How does Massage coordinate with other types of treatments like Chiropractic, Acupuncture, and regular Physical Therapy?